-However, Roosevelt's hands were largely tied by the Neutrality laws that were favoured by Congress and that included an "arms embargo" that forbade the export of "arms, ammunitions and the implements of war" to countries involved in conflict.
+However, Roosevelt's hands were largely tied by the Neutrality laws that were favoured by Congress and that included an 'arms embargo' that forbade the export of 'arms, ammunitions and the implements of war' to countries involved in conflict.
 The American President wanted Congress to give him discretion over the implementation of the arms embargo so that he could exert some influence upon events abroad.
-Roosevelt's growing frustration over his inability to deter the "aggressor nations" of Germany, Italy and Japan led him to make the highly controversial "Quarantine speech" in October 1937 in which he said that lawless nations should be isolated by the international community until they had mended their ways.
-11
+Roosevelt's growing frustration over his inability to deter the 'aggressor nations' of Germany, Italy and Japan led him to make the highly controversial 'Quarantine speech' in October 1937 in which he said that lawless nations should be isolated by the international community until they had mended their ways (Dallek 1979: 148-151).
 Neville Chamberlain, British Prime Minister from May 1937, was happy to accept American support provided it did not cut across his policy of appeasement.
-The Anschluss between Germany and Austria in March 1938 made an understanding with Germany about Eastern Europe all the more necessary in his view, as Czechoslovakia-which had alliances with France and Russia-was now directly threatened and the prospect of war in Europe had become even greater.
+The Anschluss between Germany and Austria in March 1938 made an understanding with Germany about Eastern Europe all the more necessary in his view, as Czechoslovakia-which had alliances with France and Russia -was now directly threatened and the prospect of war in Europe had become even greater (McCulloch 2021: 129-147).

 In July Walter Runciman (now Lord Runciman) was sent to Prague to try to mediate between Germany and the Czechs over the future of the German-speaking Sudetenland.
-Mackenzie King gave the Runciman Mission his enthusiastic support and Roosevelt also alluded to the Czech situation during his speech at Queen's University, Kingston, in August 1938 although he refused to endorse the Mission.
-12

-Runciman's "mission impossible" failed to secure a settlement but it paved the way for the Munich agreement of September 1938, as a result of which the Sudetenland was ceded by Czechoslovakia to Hitler's Third Reich.
+Mackenzie King gave the Runciman Mission his enthusiastic support and Roosevelt also alluded to the Czech situation during his speech at Queen's University, Kingston, in August 1938 although he refused to endorse the Mission (McCulloch 2006; Vysny 2003).
+Runciman's 'mission impossible' failed to secure a settlement but it paved the way for the Munich agreement of September 1938, as a result of which the Sudetenland was ceded by Czechoslovakia to Hitler's Third Reich.
 The Munich settlement was unpopular in the USA, although Roosevelt himself had reluctantly accepted it.
-But it proved to be only a temporary setback in

-Anglo-American relations as it was followed by the long-awaited conclusion of a trade agreement between Britain and the USA.
-That relations needed to improve was underlined by a report from Eden following his visit to America in December 1938.
+But it proved to be only a temporary setback in Anglo-American relations as it was followed by the long-awaited conclusion of a trade agreement between Britain and the USA in November 1938 that the Canadian Government, and especially Mackenzie King, had done much to facilitate (McCulloch 2021: 1-23).

 In January 1939 Roosevelt's seventh annual address to Congress was more concerned about the international situation than any of the previous six.
 He warned his fellow countrymen about what he called 'the illusion of neutrality' and argued that American resources must be employed for self-defence.
 He then made the much-quoted statement: 'There are many methods short of war, but stronger and more effective than mere words, of bringing home to aggressor governments the aggregate sentiments of our own people'.
-The New York Times said that Roosevelt's address marked a turning point in the Administration.
+The New York Times said that Roosevelt's address marked a turning point in the administration's foreign policy.
 A week later Roosevelt followed up his thinly-veiled threat to Germany, Italy and Japan with a far-reaching statement on defence requirements in which he said that the USA must avoid being unprepared for war, as had been the case in 1914.
 Needless to say, these sentiments were welcomed by the British Embassy in Washington and the Foreign Office but they attracted the opposition of isolationists inside and outside of Congress.
-16
+(McCulloch 2021: 191-200).